rusenask/mirage/docs/pages/intro.rst

 Introduction
 ************
-The target of the Stub-O-matic software is to enable automated testing by mastering system dependencies.
+The target of the Mirage software is to enable automated testing by mastering system dependencies.

 Background
 ==========
-Stub-O-Matic (sometimes called Stubo) is a service which provides data stubs for software testing.
+Mirage (sometimes called Stubo) is a service which provides data stubs for software testing.
 Stubs enable the software being tested to be isolated from the rest of the environment and 3rd party back-end systems enabling repeated, automated testing.
 Stubo is capable of supporting functional, load and performance testing.

 Stubbing enables development to progress when the actual dependencies are not available.

-Stub-O-Matic stubs include just enough intelligence to emulate back-end systems without the complexity often associated with data set-up activities.
+Mirage stubs include just enough intelligence to emulate back-end systems without the complexity often associated with data set-up activities.

 The resilience of testing and automated testing is improved with stubs because